doshik/JIC-2325-TA_Application_Website/README.md

 #### Known Issues
-* Data on frontend pages is currently hard-coded since GT SSO and BuzzPort integration not being implemented yet
+* Data on frontend pages is currently hard-coded since GT SSO and BuzzPort integration have not been implemented yet